actualbudget/actual/README.md

 docker run -p 5006:5006 actual-server
 ```

+The multi-arch Docker container image runs on amd64, arm64, and armv7 platforms.
+Please be warned that Actual may be sluggish on armv7, but users report that it does work.

 ## Deploying

 You should deploy your server so it's always running.
 We recommend [fly.io](https://fly.io) which makes it incredibly easy and provides a free plan.